West Iceland and the Snaefellsness peninsula: 5 places you can’t miss

 Djúpalónssandur

-Last but not least is the incredibly photogenic pebbled beach and lava field of Djúpalónssandur, on the very western tip of the peninsula.
+Last but not least, we have the incredibly photogenic pebbled beach and lava field of Djúpalónssandur, which you can find at the very western tip of the peninsula.
 It’s one of the very few ocean access points in an area that is otherwise mostly made up of dizzying cliffs; as such, it used to be a thriving fishing community.
-Although signs of this bygone era are rather scarce nowadays, if you look closely you will get to see “strength stones”, ranging from 23 to 154 kilos; prospective fishermen who couldn’t lift all of them effortlessly were deemed unsuitable for a life at sea.
+Although signs of this era are few and far between nowadays, you can still catch a glimpse of “strength stones,” ranging from 23 to 154 kilos.
+These stones were used as a test of a prospective fisherman’s strength.
+Those who couldn’t lift all of them effortlessly were deemed unsuitable for a life at sea.

 Similar Posts